 - To properly see and skeptically analyze what you think you are seeing

 - To learn to use pencil or pen to sketch ideas and concepts on location in a small sketchbook

 - To learn to carry with you and extensively use a small set of travel paints and brushes to sketch several "snap-shots" per day in a watercolor sketch book

 - Independent Study Homework paint at least one compelling watercolor painting each week

 - To study and implement intermediate concepts in composition and organizing the elements of a painting

-- To continue to advance your skills in editing down and cropping out unnecessary visual information
+- To continue to advance your skills in editing down and cropping out distracting and unnecessary visual information

 - Continue to develop more skill in handling wet-n-wet techniques

 - To study and master advanced color theory